MicrosoftDocs/visualstudio-docs/docs/install/visual-studio-on-arm-devices.md

 ### Native developers

-With the Visual Studio 17.3 Preview 2 release, you can access the new native Arm64 MSVC (Microsoft Visual C++) compiler toolset, including C++ Code Analysis, while still targeting all platforms currently supported by MSVC.
+With the Visual Studio 2022 version 17.4 release, you can access the new native Arm64 MSVC (Microsoft Visual C++) compiler toolset, including C++ Code Analysis, while still targeting all platforms currently supported by MSVC.

 | **Host architecture (platform the compiler is running on)** | **Target architecture (platform the compiler is generating binaries for)** | **Installation path** |
 | ----------- | ------ | --------------- |